ZJU-FAST-Lab/VID-Flight-Platform/README.md

-# VID-Flight-Platforn
+# VID-Flight-Platform
-The flight platforn for the VID-Dataset
+The flight platform for the [VID-Dataset](https://github.com/ZJU-FAST-Lab/VID-Dataset)

 ## File structure